Contents

 London Eye Facts

-To commemorate the 60th anniversary of Queen Elizabeth II's coronation, a passenger capsule was dubbed the Coronation Capsule on June 2, 2013.
-This royal capsule is easily recognizable on the London Eye and is colored red.
-To date, this is the only one of the 32 capsules that looks different.
+To commemorate the 60th anniversary of Queen Elizabeth II's coronation, a passenger capsule was dubbed the Coronation Capsule on June 2, 2013, easily recognizable by its red color.
+To date, this is the only one of the 32 capsules that look different.

 London Eye Facts

-The London Eye, like the Eiffel Tower, was intended to be a temporary building that would stand on Lambeth Council's land.
+The London Eye, like the Eiffel Tower, was intended to be temporary.
 Lambeth Council granted the Eye a permanent license in July 2002.
-A 25-year lease was signed on February 8, 2006, following a disagreement between the Southbank Centre (which owns the property beneath one of the struts) and the London Eye.
+A 25-year lease was signed on February 8, 2006, following a disagreement between the Southbank Centre and the London Eye.

 London Eye Facts

-The New Year's Eve fireworks at the London Eye are a spectacular event.
-Just like the Sydney Harbour Fireworks, the marquee event at London's landmark is highly anticipated by local residents and visitors alike.
-The nearby viewing areas host as many as 150,000 visitors every year.
+Like the Sydney Harbour Fireworks, the London Eye New Year's Eve fireworks are highly anticipated by locals and visitors alike.
+The nearby viewing areas host as many as 150,000 visitors and many more on TV screens globally.

 London Eye Facts

-The London Eye is one of the most famous destinations among visitors who want to propose to their partners.
+The London Eye is one of the most famous destinations among those who want to propose to their partners.
 The observation wheel has witnessed over 5000 proposals.
-It has, understandably, been voted one of the most romantic spots in the UK.
-It is also listed, along with the Eiffel Tower as one of the most romantic spots in the world.
+It has been voted one of the most romantic spots in the UK, and the world, along with the Eiffel Tower.

 London Eye Facts

-The London Eye is eco-friendly.
-The use of sustainable oil for the observation wheel and environmentally friendly grease for its moving parts ensures that the ecological balance of the River Thames remains unharmed.
-Moreover, the adoption of biodegradable cleaning products contributes to a greener surrounding, preventing pollution of the land, air, and water in the vicinity of this iconic attraction.
+Using sustainable oil for the observation wheel and environmentally friendly grease for its moving parts ensures that the ecological balance of the River Thames remains unharmed.
+Moreover, using biodegradable cleaning products contributes to a greener surrounding.

 Book London Eye tickets